HybridDog/riesenpilz/README.md

 TODO:
-— add giant nethershroom
+— add more giant mushrooms
 — finish supporting the mushrooms mod
-— find out why the mapgen doesn't work correctly